fsrur/cs340/README.md

 # CS340
-Full-stack web application for users to store books and authors information.
+Full-stack web application for users to store books and authors information, which employs an interactive website interface for seamless navigation and operations.
+Built with Node and Handlebars, it supports CRUD operations, allowing users to efficiently manage book records.
+Its underlying architecture is underpinned by a carefully designed and normalized MySQL database, ensuring optimal data organization and access.